nivlab/nivturk/docs/detailed-documentation/getting-started.md

 # Getting started

+{: .fs-6 .fw-300 }

 There are two major steps that you will need to take to serve your own custom experiment.
 The first is to set up the NivTurk server, and the second is to write the code that runs your experiment.

 The NivTurk software that is documented on this website is designed to help with the first of these two things.
 We have included some resources below to help get started with the second.

 ## The NivTurk server

 #### What is a server, and how do I set it up?
 A server is a bundle of software code that presents ('serves') your experiment website to participants when they arrive at it from a recruitment website like Prolific or Amazon Mechanical Turk.
-NivTurk is a software package, written using [Flask](https://flask.palletsprojects.com/en/1.1.x/).
-Its goal is to guide participants through a standard sequences of websites (consent form, alert page, experiment, et cetera) in a robust way.
+NivTurk is a software bundle that is written using [Flask](https://flask.palletsprojects.com/en/1.1.x/).
+Its goal is to guide participants through a standard sequence of websites (consent form, alert page, experiment, et cetera) in a robust way.

 To get this working, the NivTurk server code needs to be running on a computer that has ports open to the external world.
 For the most part we run the code on virtual machines set up by PNI IT, but in principle as long as you have IRB approval there is no reason why the NivTurk code could not run on a different virtual machine (e.g., one hosted by AWS) or even a physical machine sitting in an office somewhere.